harir03/promptwars/README.md

 > **PromptWars Hackathon 2026** — Built with Google Gemini, Cloud Run, and real-time crowd simulation.

 VenuePulse is an AI-powered venue management platform that transforms stadium operations through real-time crowd intelligence, predictive surge forecasting, and gamified crowd redistribution.
-Built as a unified single-service architecture for zero-latency deployment on Google Cloud Run.
+Built as a unified single-service architecture for zero-latency deployment on Google Cloud Run.credits are low for this.

 ---